Chayank-S/Internship-2021-Chayank/slackedit.md

 **Root cause analysis (****RCA****)**
 - Is effective problem solving method, as preventing the event from occurring is more appreciable than reacting to the resultant harmful effects.

-- Root cause analysis could be done using multiple tools and methods.
+- RCA could be done using multiple tools and methods.

- - Root cause analysis is a reactive approach, that means an error or adverse event must happen prior to applying RCA.
+ - Root cause analysis is a reactive approach.

-Root cause analysis is a team approach methodology, not a single person decision.
-RCA should start by clearly identifying the problem, usually an adverse event that should not be allowed to happen again.
+- Root cause analysis is a team approach methodology.

 RCA should be applied shortly after adverse events to keep track of all essential details.
 Process owners are the main skeleton for a proper RCA, although they might not feel much comfortable with such meetings and conversations, hence the managers would play a major role explaining the importance of RCA and to sustain the non-blame culture of the organization.